 Typically, the later parade is less crowded.
 But both of these are Not to Be Missed!
 My daughter gasps when the Headless Horseman makes his way down Main Street since she adores horses.
 One year the Headless Horseman walked instead of galloped because the ground was slick from some light showers.
 So you may want to try the first one just in case the weather changes and interferes with the later parade.
 HappyHalloWishes is another can’t miss production with heavy emphasis on villains, orange and green, and 360 degree fireworks.

 You won’t be able to get the “Boo to You” song out of your head (but that’s a good thing).
-Prior to the parade, the new Zootopia Party Patrol keeps parade patrons entertained and adds Judy and Nick to the mix.
 Boo rating: 5 ghosts+++!

 Boo rating: I give this event 3 ghosts.
+Prices increased $ 10 since last year for this party AND there is no reserved viewing area for the Boo-to-You parade.
 This is best for dessert fans and those looking for a special experience; otherwise, I find it too pricey and worthy of skipping.

 Mickey’s Not-So-Scary Halloween Party 2016 Information

 September 7, 10, 12, 15, 17, 19, 22, 24, 26, and 29

 October 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29, 31, and November 1.

 Tickets range from $ 74-99 for adults 10 and older; $69-94 for children ages 3-9.
 FYI: On Halloween night, prices are $ 115 for adults and $ 110 for kids 3-9.